MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceCompliancePolicyDeviceSettingStateSummary.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphSettingStateDeviceSummary>`: Device Compilance Policy and Configuration for a Setting State summary
+`BODYPARAMETER <IMicrosoftGraphSettingStateDeviceSummary>`: Device Compilance Policy and Configuration for a Setting State summary
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CompliantDeviceCount <Int32?>]`: Device Compliant count for the setting
   - `[ConflictDeviceCount <Int32?>]`: Device conflict error count for the setting
   - `[ErrorDeviceCount <Int32?>]`: Device error count for the setting